Quantum Lego code[1]

 Children

-• Holographic code — Quantum Lego codes codes whose encoders are tensor networks discretizing hyperbolic space can be thought of as holographic codes.
-More generally, tensor-network codes are types of LEGO codes made from stabilizer codes where logical and physical legs are pre-assigned and logical legs are not contracted.
+• Holographic tensor-network code — Quantum Lego codes whose encoders are tensor networks discretizing hyperbolic space can be thought of as holographic codes.
+More generally, holograhpic tensor-network codes are types of quantum LEGO codes made from stabilizer codes where logical and physical legs are pre-assigned and logical legs are not contracted.
 In other words, logical legs resulting from the conversion of codes to tensors must remain logical in the final tensor network, and the same for physical.
 Contracting logical legs is another word for gluing two logical legs together.

-• Modular-qudit stabilizer code — Modular-qudit stabilizer codes are quantum Lego codes built out of atomic blocks such as the 2-qudit repetition code, single-qudit trivial stabilizer codes, and tensor-products of the \(|0\rangle\) state.
+• Modular-qudit stabilizer code — Modular-qudit stabilizer codes are quantum Lego codes built out of atomic blocks such as the 2-qudit repetition code, single-qudit trivial stabilizer codes, and tensor-products of the \(|0\rangle\) state [4].

 References